Music & More guide for June 27

 Local bands

 The Fox and The Crow with Lexxi Garza and Cody Beck, 9 p.m.
-Saturday, Austin’s on the Avenue, 719 Austin Ave.
+Saturday, June 29, at Austin’s on the Avenue, 719 Austin Ave.

 Mike Stanley Band, 9:45 p.m.
 Saturday, June 29, Smiley’s Country Club, 412 N. Valley Mills Drive.